learn-co-students/css-grid-lab-nyc-fe-082718-a/README.md

 # What is CSS Grid?

-CSS Grid is a set of CSS properties that allow us to rapidly build responsive layouts for websites.
+CSS Grid is a set of properties that allow us to rapidly build responsive layouts for websites.
 Similar to flexbox, you can use grid properties to build parts of an HTML page that grow and shrink dynamically, looking good on a variety of screen sizes.